tudelft-cda-lab/FlexFringe/source/active_learning/readme.md

   6. Counterexample strategies: This is what you think it is.
   7. Util: Here we do some typedefs and some shared variables that a reasonable number of algorithms will use.

 We use Umbrello to open the class diagram.
+Note: Not maintained at the moment

 Notes on code (for those who want to dive deeper):
 - We use the terms SUL (system under learning) and SUT (system under test).
 They mean the same for us.